-After the post-winter surge, the County of Los Angeles continues to experience consistent declines in COVID-19 cases, test positivity rates, and related hospitalizations.
-The consistency in the decline of these important metrics in the County and across the State allow for a significant revision of required community-level infection control strategies.
-This Order refocuses the public health response to COVID-19 in Los Angeles County to protect the most vulnerable among us at higher risk settings, safeguard the functioning of the hospital and health care system, prevent unconstrained illness and spread of COVID-19, and prepare for future challenges presented by the evolving conditions of SARS-CoV-2 virus.
-This Order utilizes both the February 25, 2022 Centers for Disease Control and Prevention's (CDC) COVID-19 Community Level metrics and prevention strategies and the State of California's SMARTER Plan to guide the realignment of the County's public health mitigation response.
+The County of Los Angeles is currently experiencing increases in COVID-19 cases and test positivity rates, and related hospitalizations are no longer in decline.
+The percentage of cases caused by the more easily transmitted BA.2 subvariant, which can cause mild or asymptomatic illness in vaccinated people if they get infected, raises concern for lifting additional required community-level infection control strategies.
+This Order continues to focus the public health response to COVID-19 in Los Angeles County to protect the most vulnerable among us at higher risk settings, safeguard the functioning of the hospital and health care system, prevent unconstrained illness and spread of COVID-19, and prepare for future challenges presented by the evolving conditions of SARS-CoV-2 virus.
+This Order utilizes both the February 25, 2022 Centers for Disease Control and Prevention's (CDC) COVID-19 Community Level metrics and prevention strategies and the State of California's SMARTER Plan to guide the realignment of the County's public health mitigation response with a consideration of the current status of COVID-19 in the County.

-This Order mainly aligns with the State Public Health Officer Order of February 28, 2022.
-It continues to place certain safety requirements on individuals at higher-risk settings consistent with federal and state rules.
+This Order continues to place certain safety requirements on individuals at higher-risk settings consistent with federal and state recommendations.
 Further, this Order incorporates by reference the July 26, 2021, and December 22, 2021 Orders of the State Public Health Officer, which require specific transmission prevention measures to be taken by Acute Health Care and Long-Term Care settings, High-Risk Congregate settings, and Other Health Care settings.
+This Order also supports the CDC's assessment that at this time requiring masking in the transportation corridor remains necessary for protecting the public health.
 Importantly, the State Orders recognize that local government entities, businesses, and venues may choose to continue requiring more protective infection control precautions for their customers, visitors and workers.

-Beginning March 4, 2022, masking will continue to be strongly recommended, but no longer be required, in most indoor settings.
-Beginning March 12, 2022, masks will continue to be strongly recommended, but will not be required, in K-12 Schools or childcare facilities.
-Masking will continue to be required for all persons, regardless of vaccination status, in higher transmission risk settings, like on public transit and in transportation hubs, all health care settings, correctional facilities and detention centers, emergency shelters, cooling and heating centers, homeless shelters, and long-term care settings and adult and senior care centers.
+Masking will continue to be strongly recommended, but no longer be required, in most indoor settings and in K-12 Schools or childcare facilities.
+Masking will continue to be required for all persons, regardless of vaccination status, in higher transmission risk settings within the County, like on public transit and in transportation hubs, all health care settings, correctional facilities and detention centers, emergency shelters, cooling and heating centers, homeless shelters, and long-term care settings and adult and senior care centers.